“If the disability community wants a world that’s accessible to us, then we must make ideas and experiences of disability accessible to the world.”

 I hope you enjoyed learning a bit more about this new title!
-If it piqued your interest and/or you would like to read more about spiritual activism, here are some similar books in our library collection:
+If it piqued your interest and/or you would like to continue demystifying disability, here are some similar books housed in our library collection: